Radiation therapy, or radiotherapy, is a treatment that uses high doses of radiation to kill cancer cells and shrink tumors.

 A liquid radiation source acts as a systemic treatment because it travels throughout the body.

 RT effectively destroys cancer cells, but it also damages healthy cells.
 This can cause adverse effects during and after treatment.
-In some cases, a person may develop new side effects
+In some cases, a person may develop new side effects several months after the treatment ends.

 The specific adverse effects can depend on the type of RT and the part of the body receiving the treatment.